-B.3.1 On-Site Field Cleaning of Aquatic Sensors
+C.1 On-Site Field Cleaning of Aquatic Sensors

-- Manually remove visible biological material and debris from sensors while at the site using soft bristle brush, Kimwipes or microfiber/ lint-free cloth. (e.g., technicians must wipe off biofilms, debris, etc.; see RD[17-19] for details).
+- Manually remove visible biological material and debris from sensors while at the site using soft bristle brush, Kimwipes or microfiber/lint-free cloth. (e.g., field ecologists must wipe off biofilms, debris, etc.; see RD[17-19] for details).
 Take special care to not scratch optical parts of the sensors. - 2.
 Remove any large debris from sensor housings at the field site with a dry, nylon-bristle brush or cotton swab, or vigorous rinsing with stream water or deionized water from a spray bottle. - 3.
 Clean port and sensor.
 Visually inspect the port for contamination.
-If the port is dirty or wet, clean it with a clean, lint-free cloth or compressed air (≤ 30psi).
-Apply a light coat of Krytox grease to the rubber mating surfaces of the connector (not the o-ring) and a small dab of Krytox grease on the threads of the locking nut. - 4.
-Pack sensors in an ESD bag and transport sensors to the DSF for chemical decontamination in order to minimize chemical contamination at the field site.
+If the port is dirty or wet, clean it with a clean, lint-free cloth or compressed air (≤ 30psi). - 4.
+Pack sensors in a clean ESD bag (decontaminated with ethanol rinse or ethanol wipe and dried prior to use) and transport sensors to the DSF for chemical decontamination in order to minimize chemical contamination at the field site.
 Ensure use of protective caps, handling, and storage to avoid sensor damage.

-B.3.2 Domain Lab Cleaning of Aquatic Sensors
+C.2 Domain Lab Cleaning of Aquatic Sensors

-All sensors must be cleaned and decontaminated before being returned to HQ for servicing and calibration, or when being moved to a new body of water (though this situation is very unlikely as most sensors should be received from HQ).
+All sensors must be cleaned and decontaminated before returning to HQ for servicing and calibration, or when being moved to a new body of water (though this situation is very unlikely as most sensors should be received from HQ).
 Typically, sensors are serviced at least once per year, but may be removed from the site more often if offsite troubleshooting and repairs or unscheduled calibrations are needed.

-B.3.2.1 All Optical Sensors: SUNA, Turbidity, Total Algae, fDOM and DO
+C.3 All Optical Sensors: SUNA, Turbidity, Total Algae, fDOM, and DO

-- 1. Wash the sensor with tap water; use mild detergent as needed; do not use any organic solvents) - a.
+- 1. Wash the sensor with tap water; use mild detergent as needed; do not use any organic solvents. - a.
 Wet sensor with tap water from a wash bottle or spray bottle. - b.
-Use a mild detergent such as dish soap or Liquinox as necessary to remove fouling, films and debris. . - c.
-For the optics on both the SUNA and the Multi-sonde (Turbidity, Total Algae, fDOM and DO) only use isopropyl alcohol.
+Use a mild detergent such as dish soap or Liquinox as necessary to remove fouling, films and debris. - c.
+For the optics on both the SUNA and the Multi-sonde (Turbidity, Total Algae, and fDOM) only use isopropyl alcohol.
 If you need to remove calcium deposits, soak in a 50% diluted 5% white vinegar. - d.
-Remove all visible soils and organic materials. - e.
+For the DO sensor, use mild detergent and/or a 1:1 bleach with tap water solution.
+DO NOT use isopropyl alcohol as this will destroy the sensing window. - e.
+Remove all visible soils and organic materials. - f.
 Spray with tap water to remove any remaining debris. - 2.
 Allow the sensor to air dry.
 NOTE: Ensure sensor connections are dry before connecting probes and sensor cables. - 3.
 Package and ship sensors according to procedures provided by NEON CVAL.